 The LEO Learning team had a great time at Learning Technologies Summer Forum 2017 and enjoyed many conversations with guests.
 If you didn’t have a chance to pop into the event at the Olympia in London and would still love to speak to a LEO Learning expert about your company’s learning needs, please get in touch here.

-Jared Orlin is LEO Learning’s Content and Press Specialist.
+Jared Orlin is LEO Learning’s Content and Press Manager.